obruck/hematoscope/team/index.md

 {% include section.html background="images/banner.jpg" dark=true%}

-Currently, we welcome students and/or programmers with experience especially in medical data analysis (R or Python).
-Our other key areas of development include cloud computing, software development, HL7 FHIR implementation, and database management.
+Currently, we welcome students and/or programmers with experience especially in medical data analysis (R or Python), software development, or HL7 FHIR implementation.
 Feel free to reach out!
 {:.center}

 {%